Skip to main content

 • Improvement in quality of life : Patients remain mentally present and can actively participate in life.

-• Protecting Digestive Health : Cannabis does not cause gastrointestinal problems that are common with opioids.
+• Protection of digestive health : Cannabis does not cause the gastrointestinal problems that are common with opioids.

 The future of pain therapy

-Modern medicine must ask itself the question: Why do we stick to treatment approaches that cause more long-term harm than good?
-Chronically ill people deserve therapies that focus on their quality of life - without the risks of addiction, depression or worsened pain.
+Modern medicine must ask itself: Why do we cling to treatment approaches that, in the long run, cause more harm than good?
+Chronically ill people deserve therapies that focus on their quality of life – without the risks of addiction, depression, or worsened pain.

-The path to better pain therapy requires courage and openness to seriously examine new approaches such as the medical use of cannabis and integrate them into care.
-Since August 2022, medical professionals in Switzerland have now been able to prescribe cannabis like opiates.
-So there is now an alternative that is unfortunately still far too little used.
-Because chronic pain deserves more than just a superficial solution – it deserves treatment that provides relief rather than long-term harm.
+The path to better pain management requires courage and openness to seriously examine new approaches such as the medical use of cannabis and integrate them into healthcare.
+Since August 2022, medical professionals in Switzerland have been permitted to prescribe cannabis, just like opiates.
+An alternative now exists, but unfortunately, it is still far too underutilized.
+Chronic pain deserves more than just a superficial fix – it deserves treatment that provides relief, not long-term harm.

 Do you have experience with chronic pain and opiates?
-Would you also like to try cannabis medicinally?
+Would you like to try medical cannabis?
 Then ask your doctor.
-Pain therapy with the medical use of cannabis is now possible in Switzerland.
+In Switzerland, pain therapy using medical cannabis is now possible.